Sorry, you need to enable JavaScript to visit this website.

 ‘All young people should have good living conditions, the power to shape their lives and influence over society.’

+The youth policy is consistent with the Convention on the Rights of the Child (CRC) that states every child´s right to express its views freely in all matters affecting the child.
 The third part of the objective, i.e. influence over the development of society, is an explicit goal stating that young people are to be included in society and that they have an explicit right to exert influence.
-This means that young people should have the opportunity to participate in political decision-making, influencing issues of importance to society at large, and not only have a say in matters that immediately concern them.
+This means that young people should have the opportunity to participate in political decision-making, influencing matters of importance to society at large, and not only matters that immediately affect them.

-When it comes to the formal decision-making processes, the stated policy is that it is important for young people to be represented in the elected assemblies and thereby become involved in political decisions.
+When it comes to the formal decision-making processes, policy emphasises the importance of young people being represented in elected assemblies and becoming involved in political decisions.

 Institutions of representative democracy